 Contacts will receive automated email notifications when a Police Information Check 'PIC' application result is shared with the Agency.

-Contacts may also view, save and print applicant results for a period of 6 months from date of completion.
+Contacts may also view, save and print applicant results.

 Agencies will also have the option of paying for their applicants' Police Information Checks by purchasing Credits, which can be done by calling our Finance Division at 204-986-4150, attending our Customer Service Unit at 245 Smith Street (Graham Street Entrance) Monday to Friday from 8:00 a.m. to 3:30 p.m., or sending a cheque made payable to the "City of Winnipeg" to P.O.
 Box 1680, Winnipeg, Manitoba, R3C 2Z7.